SASLCproject/SASLC/README.md

 ## Editorial Board

-###### Frederick M. Biggs
-Professor of English and Medieval Studies at the University of Connecticut, Storrs.
-He has published related articles on several themes in Old and Middle English literature, most notably Ælfric’s use of apocrypha, succession in Beowulf, and Chaucer’s use of sources.
-He edited _The Apocrypha_ (Kalamazoo, 2007) for SASLC and has, with George Hardin Brown, recently completed two volumes on _Bede_ (Amsterdam, 2017-2018).
-His study _Chaucer’s Decameron and the Origin of the Canterbury Tales_ (Cambridge, 2017) appeared from Brewer in Fall 2017.

 ###### Stephanie Clark
 Associate Professor of English, University of Oregon.
 Her research focuses on prayer and theories of exchange in Anglo-Saxon literature, and she also studies historical theology.
 She has published two articles on the Old English poem Guthlac A. Her book _Compelling God: Theories of Prayer in Anglo-Saxon England_ was published by the University of Toronto Press in 2017.